gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ##### Less verbose compilation

+Building precompiled script plugins includes applying plugins to synthetic projects.
+This can produce some console output.

+The output is now captured and only shown in case of failures.
-Building precompiled script plugins is now less verbose and does not clutter the console output.
+By default, this is now less verbose and does not clutter the console output.

 The output is captured and only shown in case of failures.